spryker/spryker-docs/docs/marketplace/dev/feature-walkthroughs/202108.0/persistence-acl-feature-walkthrough/rules-and-scopes/rules-and-scopes.md

 ## Default rule

-When a user performs any operations with an entity for which he has no rules, the default rule triggered.
-The default rule can be configured both in the context of a specific class and in a general context.
+If a user performs any operation on an entity for which he has no rules, the default rule is triggered.
+The default rule can be configured both within a specific class and in a general context.

-The class context takes precedence over the general context.
-This feature is especially in demand when the Persistence ACL feature connected to all database tables at once (See [configuration](../configuration.html#connect-persistence-acl-feature-to-all-tables) for details).
-Thus, you can define such publicly available entities as `Country`, `Currency`, `Region`, etc.
+A class context takes precedence over a general context.
+Persistence ACL feature is especially useful when all database tables are connected simultaneously (See [configuration](../configuration.html#connect-persistence-acl-feature-to-all-tables) for details).
+Thus, you can define publicly available entities such as `Country`, `Currency`, `Region`, etc.

-The configuration of the default rule described in the [configuration section](../configuration.html).
+The default rule configuration is described in the [configuration section](../configuration.html).

+{% info_block infoBox "Info" %}

-**_The default rule for global context is recommended to keep as 0 (no permission at all), this will ensure the sensitive data is protected by default._**
+We recommend keeping the default permission for global context as 0 (no permission at all), which will ensure that sensitive data is protected by default.

+{% endinfo_block %}

 ## Permission concept
 Permission mask (`spy_acl_entity_rule.permission_mask)` is a binary representation of the operations that this rule allows.
-Each CRUD operation has its own binary mask.
+Every CRUD operation has its own binary mask.

 | Operation | Binary mask | Integer representation |
 |-----|-----|-----|